WojciechMatuszewski/programming-notes/ai/inside-large-language-models.md

     - **The aim of the _transformer_ is to "enrich" this embedding to represent its meaning in a sentence**.

       - So, if I were to say "miniature tower", the "tower" embedding would be different than if I were to say "large tower".

+- When we talk about _training an LLM_, we usually think of two steps:

+  - The _pre-training_ phase. **In this phase, we create those weights and connections between layer _components_**.

+    - At the end of this phase, you **have a _base model_**.

+  - The _fine-tuning_ phase.

+    - At this stage, you **feed the model more curated data**, so it learns how to "answer questions correctly".

+- In one of the videos, the instructor showcased the example of the so-called **_reversal curse_**.

+  - LLMs are not able to make connection between `B` and `A` if they know that `A` = `B`.

+    - For example, LLM did not know the answer to the question "Who Mary Lee Pfeiffer is", but they know the answer to the question "Who is the Tom Cruise mom?".

+- **It is fascinating to me that we have a whole field of work called _mechanistic interpretability_ that aims to _understand_ what is actually going on inside the LLMs layers**

+  - We can _see_ the calculations happening, but we do not understand them.
+We do not fully understand what they mean.

+  - The _mechanistic interpretability_ aims to map out the _features_ of the LLM and how they activate for a given token.

+    - **A _feature_ is a collection of _components_ (neurons) that activate in a given layer when presented with a given token**.
+Some neurons might fire "more" and more might fire "less".

+- The course talked about the _scaling laws_ of the LLMs.

+  - **The more parameters the model has, the lesser the "test loss" is**.

+    - Think of the "test loss" as "how well the LLM can interpret and answer questions about new data".

+  - **The more training data you have, the better the LLM is**.

+    - The AI-companies are syphoning more and more data, even creating _synthetic_ training data.

+  - **The more calculations model does during training, the better it gets**.
+This is often called _training compute_.

+    - This is quite problematic.
+Using more compute requires more energy, thus requiring more money.

+  - The question now is whether the _scaling laws_ will hold up.
+That is whether increasing compute, parameters and dataset size will produce better and better models without diminishing returns.

+## Summary

+A great course on the basics of LLMs.
+As an additional watching material, I would recommend everyone to go through the [3brown1blue playlist related to neural networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).